krazado/Group-Assessment-Python-Code/README.md

 ## Step 4 : After excluding the COM variable, we observe that the model is a good fit.
 However, we cannot stop here; we must examine if there is a non-linear relationship
    ![alt text](resources/com_variable_non_linearscatter.png)

+   Upon eyeballing the scatter plots, it becomes evident that there is no discernible relationship between the target and independent variables.
+Thus, we can conclude that the variable COM (competitors per kilometer) does not influence revenue generation.